 After promising to only serve two terms, Sen. Susan Collins is now running for her fifth.
 That’s not the only promise she’s broken.
 Use this resource to look beyond the flashy ads and examine Collins’ increasingly partisan record on important issues for yourself.

-Learn about Collins’ role in the current USPS crisis, how her tax vote led Trump to open the Arctic Refuge to drilling, her opposition to extending additional $600 in unemployed insurance to laid-off workers, and more.
+Learn about Collins’ support for Trump’s Supreme Court nominee Amy Cony Barrett, her role in the current USPS crisis, her opposition to extending additional $600 in unemployed insurance to laid-off workers, and more.